 Key Takeaways

-Buy a standard six-month policy and cancel when finished for month-to-month coverage.
+To get month-to-month car insurance, buy a standard six-month policy and cancel when finished.
 True "monthly" car insurance plans don't exist, but this provides temporary coverage.

-Nationwide provides month-to-month flexibility with no cancellation penalties and quick refund processing.
+Nationwide provides the best month-to-month car insurance due to its flexibility with no cancellation penalties and quick refund processing.
 Other good options include State Farm, Allstate and GEICO, each offering different advantages for short-term coverage.

 What Is Month-to-Month Car Insurance?